Great Lakes St Lawrence Lowlands Landforms

 4. Glacial Lakes and Lake Basins: Remnants of a Glacial Past

-The Great Lakes themselves are the most spectacular examples of glacial landforms in the region.
+About the Gr —eat Lakes themselves are the most spectacular examples of glacial landforms in the region.
 These vast freshwater bodies occupy basins carved and deepened by glacial erosion.
 As the ice sheet retreated, meltwater accumulated in the depressions, forming the precursors to the present-day lakes.
-The process involved both erosion of the underlying bedrock and deposition of sediment, shaping the lake basins into their current configurations.
-The size and depth of the lakes have changed over time, with fluctuating water levels influenced by factors such as isostatic rebound (the slow uplift of the land after the removal of glacial ice) and climate change.
+Practically speaking, the process involved both erosion of the underlying bedrock and deposition of sediment, shaping the lake basins into their current configurations.
+That said, the size and depth of the lakes have changed over time, with fluctuating water levels influenced by factors such as isostatic rebound (the slow uplift of the land after the removal of glacial ice) and climate change.
 The lakes' influence on the region’s climate, hydrology, and biodiversity is profound.

 Post-Glacial Landforms and Processes